 With this tool, you can copy formatting from one word/sentence/section to another.
 It does it in bulk, so you don’t have to change individual elements such as font, size, colour, etc. This tool can save you a lot of time.

-I want to change this text to match the formatting above.
+Now, I want to change this sentence to match the formatting above.

 - Highlight the sample text.